arujbansal/xv6-riscv/README.md

 In addition to the xv6 source code, [Operating Systems: Three Easy Pieces (OSTEP)](https://pages.cs.wisc.edu/~remzi/OSTEP/) is an excellent free book for learning bigger-picture ideas about operating system design.

 ## Added Features
 This list will be updated as I implement new features.
+Implementation is under the "hacking" branch unless specified otherwise.
 * Implemented system call tracing for programs.
 * Implemented lazy physical memory allocation for virtual pages in a process's user heap.